draliceviolett/Scriptor-Jekyll-Theme/_posts/2024/2024-01-02-blog-tour-the-guests.md

 ---
 date: 2024-01-02
 layout: post
-title: "Blog tour: The Guests by Agnes Ratavn, translated by Rosie Hedger"
+title: "Blog tour: The Guests by Agnes Ravatn, translated by Rosie Hedger"
 excerpt: "<cite>The Guests</cite> is an entertaining yet deep, sharply-observed comedy of manners."
 featured-image: /images/the-guests.jpg
 ---